Banging Toolbox

 2. For edge bore

-For the edge or latch bore, it is generally 1 inch or 2.54 centimeters in diameter as a standard size, matching the standard main borehole of 2 ⅛ inch or 5.39 centimeters in diameter.
+The edge or latch bore, is generally 1 inch or 2.54 centimeters in diameter as a standard size, matching the standard main borehole of 2 ⅛ inches or 5.39 centimeters in diameter.

-When making the edge bore, it has to be perfectly perpendicular to the main borehole made in order to avoid any inconsistencies and issues during the installation of the doorknob parts.
+When making the edge bore, make sure to be perfectly perpendicular to the main borehole drilled in order to avoid any inconsistencies and issues during the installation of the doorknob parts.

 Like the main borehole, match the sizing of the hole saw to the doorknob parts and the door, and you may also secure the measurement with a jig.

-Always check with your hardware and chosen doorknob and door for the installation and accurate sizing.
+Always check with your hardware and chosen doorknob and door for installation and accurate sizing.

 3. For deadbolts